|Rating:||8.7 / 10|

 These tablets work by chemically killing of any biological nasties in the water.
 The tablet version is the easiest to use; just add one tablet per litre and wait for 30 minutes before drinking (for viruses and bacteria) or two hours for Giardia.
 So while this is a great water purification option if you only have one container then you had better hope that you are not very thirsty otherwise you may find yourself taking a risk.
 As an example if you drink four litres of water per day the packet of 100 tablets will last 25 days.
 For people like me, paranoid about Giardia, this means I would operate with at least two bladders and drink from one while the other is being treated.
 Once treated the water is good to use for up to six months.

 One other issue people often don’t think about with this product is cost.
-If you are like me and always filter/purify the water this product, while costing less than 38 cents a litre to treat, it can add up.
-I would easily consume around 1000 litres a year while hiking so using this option would add up to nearly $380 AUD per year which starts making products like the MSR Guardian Purifier t nearly $600 AUD look cost effective in the long run considering it also gets rid of the chunky bits as well.
+If you are like me and always filter/purify the water this product, costs just on 40¢/litre and given the amount of hiking that I do would add up to nearly $400 AUD per year which starts making products like the MSR Guardian Purifier t nearly $600 AUD look cost effective in the long run considering it also gets rid of the chunky bits as well.

 Katadyn Micropur Forte Water Purifier Tablets (100 tablets)

 This is a great option just in case your main filter goes down or for when you have a concern about viruses being present in the water; particularly when travelling overseas

 Disclosure: Some of the above links are affiliate links, meaning, at no additional cost to you, we may earn a commission if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 If you have used Katadyn Micropur Forte Purifier Tables or if you have questions, we’d like to hear from you.
 Post your comment or question below

 $39.99 AUD RRP